ankitects/anki-manual/src/deck-options.md

 Note that log-loss and RMSE (bins) are not perfectly correlated, so two decks may have similar RMSE values but very different log-loss values, and vice-versa.

+### Reschedule Cards on Change

+This option controls whether the due dates of cards will be changed when you enable FSRS, or change the parameters.
+The default is not to reschedule cards: future reviews will use the new scheduling, but there will be no immediate change to your workload.
+If rescheduling is enabled, the due dates of cards will be changed, often resulting in a large number of cards becomingdue, so **activating this option is not recommended** when first switching from SM-2.

+If you wish to visualize how FSRS would change your schedule without altering your workload, there are two ways you can do so:

+- Enable FSRS without rescheduling, and compare the interval and stability graphs.
+The interval graph will show the current intervals of cards; the stability graph will show the intervals FSRS would give cards if the desired retention is 0.9.

+- Create a backup, enable FSRS with rescheduling, check the future due graph, and then undo or restore from the backup if needed.

 ### Compute Minimum Recommended Retention